 Tips for Getting the Most from Your Barbecue

-Grilling is easy and convenient.
-Cooking outdoors usually means less clean up and more time to socialize with family and friends.
+Cooking outdoors usually means less cleaning up and more spending time with family and friends.
 Knowing the basics of grilling can make the job even easier.

 Basic Grilling Know-How

-- One of the most overlooked tools in a chef’s grilling arsenal is a meat thermometer.
-Verifying internal meat temperature is the most accurate way to make sure that food is thoroughly cooked.
-Thermometers also help avoid over cooking.
+- A meat thermometer is one of the most overlooked tools in a chef’s grilling arsenal.
+Verifying internal meat temperature is the most accurate way to ensure food is thoroughly cooked.
+Thermometers also help avoid overcooking.

-- Keep the flavor, lose the weight.
-Fat can be trimmed to about 1/4-inch, keeping in the taste but reducing potential flare ups from fat dripping into the flame.
+- Keep the flavor, and lose weight.
+Fat can be trimmed to about 1/4 inch, keeping in the taste but reducing potential flare-ups from fat dripping into the flame.

-- Don’t pierce meat.
-Piercing causes juice to flow out of the food and with the juice goes the flavor.
+- Don’t pierce the meat.
+Piercing causes juice to flow out of the food, and with the juice goes the flavor.

-- If you’re trying out a grilling recipe for the first time, follow instructions closely.
+- Follow instructions closely if you’re trying out a grilling recipe for the first time.
 Customize for taste and seasoning in the future.

 - Most foods cook better with the lid down.
 Food will cook more evenly and thoroughly.
 If you must lift the lid, add a few extra minutes to the cooking time.